rosswintle/turbo-admin/readme.txt

 If you hold Ctrl/Cmd when selecting an item it will open in a new tab/window (you may need to allow your browser to open popups).

+## Search modes

-As well as commands, the plugin will also search content that is made available through the REST API (as long as the REST API can be discovered).
+As well as commands, the plugin can also search content that is made available through the REST API (as long as the REST API can be discovered).

+This is done using "search modes".

+For example, if you type "post" and then press the tab key (or type a colon) you will switch to the "post" search mode.
+In this mode you are searching for posts.

+Turbo Admin automatically creates search modes for any public post types on your site.
+It also creates the following search modes:

+* user
+* plugin
+* site (for WordPress Multisite sites)

+There is full documentation of search modes on [the Turbo Admin website](https://turbo-admin.com/searching.html)

 ## Admin bar search mode